CJRobertson/AWSTranslateService/README.md

    - cerberus (error handling)

 # Usage
-There are two ways to go about using this interface.
+There are two ways to go about using this application.
 You can either run the Gunicorn web server directly on something like an EC2 instance from Amazon, or you can run it in a container system like Kubernetes.
 Both of these will require environment variables for the application to run correctly.

 ## Environment Variables
 ```